Spotify can now find podcasts for you - just type what you want

 Struggling to find your next podcast?
 Spotify now lets you type what you want to hear and builds a playlist just for you.

-Finding new podcasts on entity["mobile_app", "Spotify", "music and podcast streaming platform"] no longer depends on browsing charts or remembering show names.
+Finding new podcasts on Spotify (music and podcast streaming platform) no longer depends on browsing charts or remembering show names.
 The company has extended its Prompted Playlists feature to include podcasts, which will allow users to search using simple text inputs.

 The Prompted Playlists tool first appeared earlier this year for music listeners in the US and Canada.
 It allowed users to type a request instead of searching by artist or track.
 Based on that input and listening patterns, the system created a playlist.
 With this update, the same method now works for podcasts.